atecon/PairPlot/src/PairPlot_help.md

 - `use_circles`: bool, Draw circles instead of points if set to 1 (TRUE), default: 0 (FALSE).
 - `width`: scalar, Width of the canvas plot (default: 900, min. size: 100).
-- `xlabel_offset`: scalar, Horizontal offset for the X-axis label (default: 0).
+- `xlabel_offset_horizontal`: scalar, Horizontal offset for the X-axis label (default: 0).
 Negative value move the label to the left, and vice versa.
+- `xlabel_offset_vertical`: scalar, Vertical offset for the X-axis label (default: 0).
+Negative values move the label downwards, and vice versa.
+- `ylabel_offset_horizontal`: scalar, Horizontal offset for the Y-axis label (default: 0).
+Negative value move the label to the left, and vice versa.
-- `ylabel_offset`: scalar, Vertical offset for the Y-axis label (default: 0).
+- `ylabel_offset_vertical`: scalar, Vertical offset for the Y-axis label (default: 0).
+Negative values move the label downwards, and vice versa.